1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 13So Mephibosheth lived in Jerusalem, for he ate at the king’s table continually.
 And he was lame in both his feet.

-1It came to pass after this that the king of the children of Ammon died and Hanun his son reigned in his place.
+1Now it happened after this that the king of the children of Ammon died, and Hanun his son reigned in his place.

-So David sent by his servants to comfort him concerning his father.
-David’s servants came into the land of the children of Ammon.
+2Then David said, “I will show covenant loyalty to Hanun the son of Nahash just as his father showed covenant loyalty to me.”
+So David sent by the hand of his servants to comfort him concerning his father.
+So David’s servants came into the land of the children of Ammon.

 3But the officials of the children of Ammon said to Hanun their lord, “Do you think that David honors your father in that he has sent comforters to you?
-Hasn’t David sent his servants to you to search the city, and to spy it out and to overthrow it?”
+Has not David sent his servants to you to search the city, and to spy it out and to overthrow it?”

-4So Hanun took David’s servants and shaved off the one half of their beards and cut off their garments in the middle, even to their buttocks, and sent them away.
+4So Hanun took David’s servants and shaved off half of their beards and cut off their clothes in the middle, up to their buttocks, and sent them away.

-10The rest of the people he committed into the hand of Abishai his brother, and he set them in battle formation against the children of Ammon.
+10The rest of the people he put into the hand of Abishai his brother, and he set them in battle formation against the children of Ammon.

-11He said, “If the Syrians are too strong for me, then you will help me; but if the children of Ammon are too strong for you, then I will come and help you.
+11And he said, “If the Syrians are too strong for me, then you will save me; but if the children of Ammon are too strong for you, then I will come and save you.

-12Be courageous and let us be strong for our people and for the cities of our God, and Yahweh will do what seems good to him.”
+12Be strong, and let us be strong for our people and for the cities of our God, and Yahweh will do what is good in his eyes.”

 13So Joab and the people who were with him drew near to the battle against the Syrians, and they fled before him.

-14And when the sons of Ammon saw that the Syrians had fled, they likewise fled before Abishai, and entered into the city.
+14And when the sons of Ammon saw that the Syrians had fled, they fled before Abishai and entered into the city.
 Then Joab returned from the children of Ammon and came to Jerusalem.

 15When the Syrians saw that they were defeated by Israel, they gathered themselves together.

-16And Hadadezer sent and brought out the Syrians who were beyond the Euphrates River, and they came to Helam with Shobach the captain of the army of Hadadezer at their head.
+16And Hadadezer sent and brought out the Syrians who were beyond the river, and they came to Helam, with Shobach the commander of the army of Hadadezer leading them.

-18The Syrians fled before Israel, and David killed of the Syrians 700 charioteers and 40,000 horsemen and struck Shobach the captain of their army so that he died there.
+18And the Syrians fled before Israel, and David killed of the Syrians 700 charioteers and 40,000 horsemen and struck down Shobach the commander of their army so that he died there.

 19When all the kings who were servants to Hadadezer saw that they were defeated before Israel, they made peace with Israel and served them.
-So the Syrians feared to help the children of Ammon any more.
+So the Syrians were afraid to try to save the children of Ammon any more.

-1It came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they destroyed the children of Ammon and besieged Rabbah.
+1And it came to pass in the spring of the year, at the time when kings go out to battle, that David sent Joab, and his servants with him, and all Israel, and they laid waste the children of Ammon and besieged Rabbah.
 But David stayed at Jerusalem.

-2It came to pass at evening that David arose from off his bed and walked on the roof of the king’s house; and from the roof he saw a woman bathing, and the woman was very beautiful to look on.
+2One evening David arose from his bed and walked on the roof of the king’s house, and from the roof he saw a woman bathing, and the woman was very beautiful in appearance.

-5The woman conceived; and she sent and told David and said, “I am with child.”
+5And the woman conceived, and she sent and told David and said, “I am with child.”

 7When Uriah had come to him, David asked him how Joab was doing and how the people were doing and how the war was going.

-9But Uriah slept at the door of the king’s house with all the servants of his lord and did not go down to his house.
+9But Uriah lay at the entrance of the king’s house with all the servants of his lord and did not go down to his house.

-12David said to Uriah, “Stay here today also, and tomorrow I will let you depart.”
-So Uriah stayed in Jerusalem that day and the next day.
+12David said to Uriah, “Stay here today also, and tomorrow I will send you off.”
+So Uriah stayed in Jerusalem that day.
+And the next day,

-13When David had called him, he ate and drank before him, and he made him drunk.
-At evening, he went out to lie on his bed with the servants of his lord, but did not go down to his house.
+13when David had called him, he ate and drank in his presence, and he made him drunk.
+He went out in the evening to lie on his bed with the servants of his lord, but did not go down to his house.

-“Send Uriah to the forefront of the hottest battle and retreat from him, that he may be struck and die.”
+15And He wrote in the letter, saying, “Put Uriah in front of the fiercest point of the battle and pull back from him, so that he will be struck down and die.”

-16It came to pass when Joab kept watch on the city that he assigned Uriah to the place where he knew that valiant men were.
+16So as Joab kept watch over the city, he assigned Uriah to the place where he knew that valiant men were.

 17The men of the city went out and fought with Joab.
-Some of the people fell, even of the servants of David, and Uriah the Hittite died also.
+Some of the people fell, some of the servants of David, and Uriah the Hittite died also.

-18Then Joab sent and told David all the things concerning the war;
+18Then Joab sent and told David all the things about the battle.

-19and he commanded the messenger, saying, “When you have finished telling all the things concerning the war to the king,
+19And he commanded the messenger, saying, “When you have finished telling all the things about the battle to the king,

-20it will be that if the king’s wrath arise and he asks you, ‘Why did you go so near to the city to fight?
+20if the king’s wrath arises and he asks you, ‘Why did you go so near to the city to fight?
 Did you not know that they would shoot from the wall?

-21Who struck Abimelech the son of Jerubbesheth?
+21Who struck down Abimelech the son of Jerubbesheth?
 Did not a woman cast an upper millstone on him from the wall, so that he died at Thebez?
-Why did you go so near the wall?’ then you are to say, ‘Your servant Uriah the Hittite is dead also.’”
+Why did you go so near the wall?’
+Then you are to say, ‘Your servant Uriah the Hittite is dead also.’”

-22So the messenger went and came and told David all that Joab had sent him for.
+22So the messenger went, and he came and told David all that Joab had sent him to say.

-23The messenger said to David, “The men prevailed against us and came out to us into the field, but we drove them back even to the entrance of the gate.
+23The messenger said to David, “The men gained an advantage over us, and they came out against us in the field, but we drove them back as far as the entrance of the gate.

-25Then David said to the messenger, “Thus you are to tell Joab, ‘Do not let this thing displease you, for the sword devours one as well as another.
+25Then David said to the messenger, “Say this to Joab, ‘Do not let this thing be evil in your eyes, for the sword devours one as well as another.
 Make your battle stronger against the city and overthrow it.’
-Encourage him.”
+So you are to encourage him.”

-26When the wife of Uriah heard that Uriah her husband was dead, she made lamentation for her husband.
+26When the wife of Uriah heard that Uriah her husband was dead, she mourned for her husband.

-27When the time of mourning was past, David sent and took her home to his house, and she became his wife and bore him a son.
+27When the time of mourning was past, David sent and brought her to his house and she became his wife and bore him a son.
 But the thing that David had done was evil in the eyes of Yahweh.

-“There were two men in one city, the one rich, and the other poor.
+1And Yahweh sent Nathan to David.
+He came to him and said to him, “There were two men in a certain city, the one rich and the other poor.

 2The rich man had very many flocks and herds,

-3but the poor man had nothing except one little ewe lamb, which he had bought and raised.
-It grew up together with him and with his children.
-It ate of his own food, drank of his own cup and lay in his bosom, and was like a daughter to him.
+3but the poor man had nothing except one little ewe lamb, which he had bought.
+He brought it up and it grew up together with him and with his children.
+It ate of his meager food, drank from his cup and lay in his bosom, and was like a daughter to him.

-4Now a traveler came to the rich man, and he refrained from taking from his own flock and of his own herd to prepare for the wayfaring man who had come to him, but took the poor man’s lamb and prepared it for the man who had come to him.”
+4Now a traveler came to the rich man, and he refused to take from his flock and from his herd to prepare for the guest that had come to him, but took the poor man’s lamb and prepared it for the man who had come to him.”

-8I gave you your master’s house and your master’s wives into your bosom, and gave you the house of Israel and of Judah; and if that would have been too little, I would have added to you many more such things.
+8I gave you your lord’s house and your lord’s wives into your bosom, and gave you the house of Israel and of Judah; and if that would have been too little, I would have added to you many more such things.

-9Why have you despised the word of Yahweh to do what is evil in his eyes?
-You have struck Uriah the Hittite with the sword and have taken his wife to be your wife, and have slain him with the sword of the children of Ammon.
+9Why have you shown contempt for the word of Yahweh to do what is evil in my eyes?
+You have struck down Uriah the Hittite with the sword and have taken his wife to be your wife, and have killed him with the sword of the children of Ammon.

-10Now therefore the sword will never depart from your house, because you have despised me and have taken the wife of Uriah the Hittite to be your wife.’
+10So now the sword will not depart from your house for years to come, because you have shown contempt for me and have taken the wife of Uriah the Hittite to be your wife.’

-11“This is what Yahweh says: ‘Behold, I will raise up evil against you out of your own house, and I will take your wives before your eyes and give them to your neighbor, and he will lie with your wives in the sight of this sun.
+11“This is what Yahweh says: ‘Behold, I will raise up evil against you out of your own house, and I will take your wives from before your eyes and give them to another, and he will lie with your wives in the sight of this sun.

 12For you did it secretly, but I will do this thing before all Israel and before the sun.’”

-Nathan said to David, “Yahweh also has put away your sin.
+13Then David said to Nathan, “I have sinned against Yahweh.”
+Nathan said to David, “Yahweh also has transferred your sin.
 You will not die.

 14However, because by this deed you have shown contempt, yes, contempt for Yahweh, the child also who is born to you will die, yes, die.”